Complete Guide to Vegan Options in Disney California Adventure Park (December 2025)

 Also, ask for the vegan nachos, which are an off-menu version of the lobster nachos.
 You shouldn’t need to describe the modifications in detail to your server, since they do this pretty often and should know what you mean if you say “vegan nachos.”

-As you can see, they are the house-made chips covered in vegan cheese, beans, sauteed onions, bell peppers, and jalapeños:
+As you can see, they are the house-made chips covered in vegan cheese, beans, sauteed onions, bell peppers, and jalapeƱos:

-Lamplight Lounge recently added a vegan dessert to their menu!
+They also have a vegan dessert!
 Many thanks to @aimees_vegan_eats for the photos and review below!

 It is marked as plant-based on the menu, which Disney parks define as “made without animal meat, dairy, eggs, or honey,” i.e. vegan without modifications.